Email Signatures for Exchange 2013, 2016 & 2019

 As with previous versions of Exchange, there are still many issues that stop organizations creating the best email signature templates possible.
-If you want to build an Exchange 2013/2016/2019 signature, you owe it to yourself to use dedicated email signature software to help you.
+If you want to build an Exchange 2013/2016/2019 signature, you owe it to yourself to use a dedicated email signature solution to automate this process for you.

 Make email signature management easy and choose Exclaimer